 These are the best VPNs for China:

-- Surfshark: This VPN has fast speeds and allows unlimited connections.
+- Surfshark: A great budget alternative.
+This VPN has fast speeds and allows unlimited connections.

-- VyprVPN: A strong choice for China that offers a free trial.
+- VyprVPN: A strong choice for China.
+Has a 30-day money back guarantee.

 - Hotspot Shield: This fast, secure VPN uses a proprietary protocol that works in China